PBx0N/SchoolStandardisedTestAnalysis/README.md

 # SchoolStandardisedTestAnalysis
 Using Pandas and Jupyter Notebooks to analyse standardised test in district wide schools.
+The csv data are drawned from two csv files in Resources folder.
 The outcome will show results of a high level snapshot of the entire district and of each school based on key metrics.
 It will also show top 5 best and worst schools based on the overall passing rate.
 There are also break downs of key metrics.
+Results will be shown directly on Jupyter notebook.

 # Two Observable trends based on the data
   1. Given the provided data, we can conclude that the students in charter type school have a much higher passing rate overall and scored better in both Math and Reading tests than the district school.